Coexchangeable process modelling for uncertainty quantification in joint climate reconstruction: Existing statistical methodology

-Exchangeability for a sequence of random quantities within a probabilistic Bayesian analysis represents a simple symmetry judgement that implies that any finite sub-collection of quantities within the sequence have the same distribution (a priori).
-Second-order exchangeability for such a sequence is a similar analogue for judgements when expectation is primitive, and implies that each element of the same sequence has the same (prior) expectation and variance and that all pairs have the same covariance.
-If data, $D$, are second-order exchangeable we may, according to the second-order representation theorem \citep{goldstein1986exchangeable}, write
+Exchangeability for a sequence of random quantities within a probabilistic Bayesian analysis represents a simple a priori symmetry judgement that implies that any finite sub-collection of quantities within the sequence have the same distribution.
+Second order exchangeability for such a sequence is an analogue for judgements when expectation is primitive, and implies that any finite sub-collection of quantities share the same joint inner product space, i.e. prior expectation and variance.
+If data, $\mD$, are second order exchangeable we may, according to the second order representation theorem \citep{goldstein1986exchangeable}, write